ekomsSavior/Jam_fi/README.md

 5. Starts a custom Python HTTP server that serves your phishing page and logs POST requests.
 6. Optionally launches the JamFi DNS spoofer to capture and redirect all DNS queries.

-When the victim submits the form, the server writes the credentials to `loot/creds.txt` and returns a “Connected” message.
+When the victim submits the form, the server writes the credentials to `loot/creds.txt` and returns a "Connected" message.
 The victim believes they have authenticated successfully.

 ### Customisation